-SIGN-071 Fingerspelling II - .5 Unit
+SIGN-071 Fingerspelling II - 0.5 units

-PREREQUISITE: SIGN-070
+Prerequisites: SIGN-070 LMC Degree: DA

 This course provides a continuation of learning how to read and express through advanced fingerspelling.
 This course is a continuation of the concentrated instruction in the expressive and receptive practice of advanced fingerspelling.
 The content in this course is used in the United States, and other English speaking cultures and is drawn from the rich deaf and hearing cultures of the United States.
 This course is a requirement for the Certificate of Achievement and Associate of Arts degree in American Sign Language.
 May not be repeated.
 SC